 The Rolex Awards for Enterprise were launched in 1976 to commemorate the 50th anniversary of the Oyster chronometer, the world’s first waterproof watch.

 An international Jury of independent experts, which typically includes explorers, conservationists, scientists, doctors, educators and innovators, chooses the Laureates.

 The Rolex Awards for Enterprise support pioneering work in three areas: the environment, applied science and technology or exploration.
 In addition to demonstrating a spirit of enterprise and leadership, candidates must put forward projects or work plans that have a clear purpose, are original and have the potential for significant impact.

-Each winner receives 100,000 Swiss francs.
-In addition, Rolex ensures winners receive access to its network of more than 100 past Laureates, as well as the benefit of international publicity through media coverage and the Rolex Awards website.
+Laureates receive a cash grant to advance their projects.
+In addition, Rolex ensures winners receive access to its network of more than 100 past Laureates, international publicity through media coverage and a Rolex chronometer.